 Just as you may purchase things for your business using your personal accounts, you might occasionally grab your business credit card instead of your personal credit card when you are in a rush at the grocery store checkout line.
 These personal expenses need to be recorded properly in your bookkeeping system, so they are not improperly deducted as business expenses.

 Assets include furniture, computers, vehicles, and other large purchases.
 Generally speaking, an asset will cost at least $500 and is expected to be in use more than one year.
-Assets must be depreciated, meaning the full purchase price of the asset is not usually deducted as a business expense in the year the asset is purchased.
+Typically, businesses depreciate assets slowly, deducting the full purchase price of the asset over a number of years.
+However, thanks to a provision of the tax code called Section 179, you can choose to depreciate the cost of certain eligible assets all at once in the year of purchase.

 Your tax preparer will need to know when the asset was purchased and what was included in the purchase price—so pulling these receipts makes our small business tax preparation checklist.
-This will help her determine how much depreciation can be recorded in the tax year.
+This will help her determine how much depreciation can be recorded in the tax year or whether the asset qualifies for Section 179.
 Your tax preparer may also want to retain a copy of the receipt or other purchase documentation in their work papers.

 Many small business owners record the entire amount of their loan payments as a decrease in the liability owed.
 Not only does this cause the loan balance to be reflected inaccurately on the balance sheet, but it also doesn’t separate out the interest paid.
-Loan payments against the principal are not tax deductible, but the interest on the loan is.
+Loan payments for principal are not tax deductible, but the interest on a loan is.

 Generally speaking, expenses for meals you have with your customers and clients are only 50% deductible.
 However, certain meals—such as those purchased while you are traveling—might be 100% deductible.
 Additionally, meals you provide for your employees for the business’ convenience—let’s say, pizza you order so your team can work through lunch to meet a deadline—are also 100% deductible.